-Back in June of this year, we covered the announcement of the Epicure Galant by Crux Cigars.
+Back in June of this year, we covered the announcement of the Epicure Maduro by Crux Cigars.
+The original name was Galant but the company had to change the name to just Epicure Maduro due to naming issues.
 Five years in business and this company has not skipped a beat, as they continue to put out quality and palate pleasing products time and again.

 Jeff Haugen, Crux Cigars President reiterated to me at the show that which he noted in their press release: